 With its long-standing history, starting off in 1985, O2 has had plenty of time to perfect its SIM only deals.
 Right now, it fits in neatly next to Vodafone as a very well-rounded platform.

 It's not overly expensive, it has a number of big data SIM plans at affordable price points and finds itself discounted throughout the year.
 On top of that, to compete with increased competition from Three, Vodafone and EE, O2 has increased its presence in the world of incentives.

 Including gifts like free Disney Plus subscriptions, boosts to data, half price promotions and more, O2 SIM only deals are looking the strongest that they have in a long time.

 Is O2 a good mobile network?

 It is.
-Between 3G and 4G it reaches 99% of the UK population, and it powers some household names’ networks such as Tesco Mobile and GiffGaff.
+Between 3G, 4G and now 5G, it reaches 99% of the UK population, and it powers some household names’ networks such as Tesco Mobile and GiffGaff.
 You can check the coverage map here.